Symmetry invariants and classes of quasiparticles in magnetically ordered systems having weak spin-orbit coupling: Supplementary Tables : Symmetry invariants and quasiparticle dispersions in Spin-Space Groups

 \subsection{Example: The total invariants for $G_{\mathbf K}\cong M_{\mathbf K}=D_{4h}\times Z_2^T$}

 We illustrate that each set of only-SSG-realizable invariants may be realized by different combinations of lattice invariants and spin invariants.
-The lattice part comes from the high symmetry momentum of certain type-IV MSG ($\mathcal{M}$,$\mathbf{K}$), and the spin invariants are realized by properly choosing the normal subgroup $L_{0\mathbf K}$ and the homomorphic map $\varphi$ from $M_{\mathbf K}$ to $\varphi(M_{\mathbf K})$.
+The lattice part comes from the high-symmetry momentum of certain type IV MSG ($\mathcal{M}$,$\mathbf{K}$), and the spin invariants are realized by properly choosing the normal subgroup $L_{0\mathbf K}$ and the homomorphic map $\varphi$ from $M_{\mathbf K}$ to $\varphi(M_{\mathbf K})$.